Crushingly Delicious Jordanian Food That You MUST Try

 Try the recipe:

 Jordanians have turned making hummus almost into an art form and seriously, if you visit the country you should totally make it your mission to try as many hummus dishes as possible to find the perfect one.
 Of course, the hummus recipe is pretty much the same but it’s the way people blend tahini, lemon juice, chickpeas and olive oil in their own way which makes every batch unique.

 Fattet Hummus takes this humble dish and gives it a shiny crown.
 Bread is soaked in broth until it is completely dissolved mush and then it is mixed with hummus, more tahini and lemon juice.
 It tastes much like hummus but is nowhere near as dense but fluffy and airy like a whipped cream.
 You will see variations around Jordan and if you search the recipe online.
 Famous Brit cooking queen Nigella adds green chili pepper and pomegranate, pine nuts and mint to her version and serves it hot.

 I’ve included this because I love the translation of athan al-shayeb which I’m told means “the ears of the old grey-haired man”.
-Admittedly, that doesn’t sound too appetising but actually it’s a delicious kind of ravioli stuffed with ground meat, usually ground beef, and spices.
-Also known as shisbarak, the thin wheat dough parcels are cooked fresh with jameed (that salty yoghurt mentioned earlier) and served hot.
+Admittedly, that doesn’t sound too appetizing but actually it’s a delicious kind of ravioli stuffed with ground meat, usually ground beef, and spices.
+Also known as shisbarak, the thin wheat dough parcels are cooked fresh with jameed (that salty yogurt mentioned earlier) and served hot.